codingk8/markdown-cheatsheet-extended/README.md

 ## Academic Honesty Disclaimer

-### If you're a freeCodeCamp student, please use this project as an inspiration but write your own code.<br>It's what will make us all better developers :wink:
+### If you're a freeCodeCamp student, please use this project as an inspiration and write your own code.<br>It's what makes us all better developers :wink:
 <br>

 ## GDPR Disclaimer